hindu-comm/mail_stream_indology/2018/03/re_Charon-s_obols_in/22__DIEGO_LOUKOTA_SANCLE.md

 >
 >
 >
-> ​  ​
+>
 > Dear list members,
 >
 >     I am working for my dissertation on Kumāralāta's Kalpanāmaṇḍitikā
 > Dṛṣtāntapaṅkti, whose composition I believe can be reasonably placed in
 > Taxila in the 3rd Century AD.
 Story XV
-> ​in the collection contains an interesting reference, only extant in the
+> in the collection contains an interesting reference, only extant in the
 > Chinese translation, to what appears to be a burial and the placement of
 > "Charon's obol" in the mouth of the deceased.
 In the story, one king Nanda
 > has gathered all the wealth in the land and prostituted his own daughter; a
 > young prospective john, desperate to find money to pay for her services, is
 > told by his mother:
-> ​​
+>
 >
 >     汝父死時，口中有一金錢，汝若發塜可得彼錢以用自通
 >     (Taishō IV.201.273a.2-3)
 >
 >
-> ​"​
+> "
 > When your father died, he had in his mouth a golden coin; if you dig his
 > grave you can retrieve that coin and use it to achieve [your purposes]
-> ​"​
+> "
 >
 >
 >     (Cfr. also Huber's French translation: « Quand ton père est mort, on